Orange-OpenSource/conllueditor/README.md

 The results of some evaluation metrics for the current sentence are presented at the bottom of the header.
 Individual words of the edited file, which differ from the gold file are shown with a red border.
-If the mouse hovers over such a word, the corresponding lines from the edited file and the gold file are shown under the evaluation scores.
+If the mouse hovers over such a word, the corresponding lines from the edited file and the gold file are shown underneath the evaluation scores.
-The comparison mode worsk in the flat view too.
+The comparison mode works in the flat view too.

 ![CoNLL-U File Comparison](doc/comparemode.png)